mindsers/tutorial-decoupling/README.md

-# MindsersIT-Decoupling
+# MindsersIT Tutorials - Decoupling

-Sources of a [tutorial](https://blog.nathanaelcherrier.com/2016/08/30/decouplez-votre-code/) about decoupling on mindsersit blog.
+Sources of a [tutorial](https://blog.nathanaelcherrier.com/en/decouple-your-code/) about decoupling on mindsersit blog.